T

 $8–$15

-Fluffy, buttery biscuits smothered in a creamy, peppery sausage gravy.
-It's the quintessential Southern breakfast that fuels a day of exploring.
+Fluffy, buttery biscuits smothered in a savory sausage gravy.
+A quintessential Southern breakfast that fuels the soul.

 Pecan Pie